Islan42/GWJ_92_/README.md

 Apresentação

 Olá, seja bem vindo a este repositório.
 "Diego the magic goblin" foi um projeto desenvolvido por mim durante a Godot Wild Jam de número 92.
 Nesta ocasião o tema da Jam foi "Brewing".
 Você pode conferir uma versão do jogo na plataforma itch io através do link: https://islanv99.itch.io/diego-the-magical-goblin

+Hello and welcome to this repository.
+"Diego the magic goblin" is a project developed by me for the Godot Wild Jam #92.
+In this edition, the theme was "Brewing".
+Check out the demo at https://islanv99.itch.io/diego-the-magical-goblin

+Challenges

+Well, decifering the theme itself turned out to be a considerable challenge, specially for me, a non-native speaker.
+Well, the word "Brewing" is commonly used to refer at the process of making beer.
+Others contestants enlighted me on other meanings such as the process of making coffe, tea and potions.
+There is also an expression "A storm is brewing" used when a storm is forming.
+For this jam, i decided to go the obvious way, making a game about brewing potions.

 Desafios